A Guide to Physical Therapy for Knee Pain

 - How to promote optimal tissue health, healing, and balance

 Modalities: In some cases, your physical therapist may use modalities like ultrasound, electrical stimulation, heat, or ice to help control your pain in the short term.
-While this should never be the focus of your treatment, due to its passive nature, it can help you tolerate other aspects of your program better initially if it's an issue
+While this should never be the focus of your treatment, due to its passive nature, it can help you tolerate other aspects of your home exercise program better initially if it's an issue

-Lifestyle: Physical therapists can help you understand how your current activity levels and choices are impacting your knee pain.
+Lifestyle: Physical therapists can help you understand how your current activity levels and choices impact your knee pain.
 They will work with you to develop an appropriate treatment that meets your needs and lifestyle.
 Plus, they can help introduce other healthy lifestyle changes like smoking cessation, proper hydration, or sleep hygiene if these are issues.

-Exercise prescription: Physical therapists are movement experts and will prescribe specific exercises to help you regain knee joint range of motion, improve muscle strength and endurance, as well as improve your overall flexibility and agility.
+Exercise prescription: Physical therapists are movement experts and will prescribe specific exercises to help you regain knee joint range of motion, improve muscle strength and endurance, and improve your overall flexibility and agility.
 These may be done in the clinic, as homework, or both.
 The ultimate goal is for these to carry over and help you make meaningful changes in your daily activities to boost knee function and reduce pain.

 This is an easy starting exercise to promote full knee range of motion.
+This exercise is preferred over traditional straight leg raises, which can be painful and isn't very functional.

 - Bend the affected knee while sliding the heel up closer to your buttocks